HanzFelix/flicker-chaos/README.md

 # Getting Started
 To get started with Flicker Chaos, follow these steps:

-1. Clone the repository: git clone https://github.com/your-username/flicker-chaos.git
+1. Clone the repository: git clone https://github.com/HanzFelix/flicker-chaos.git
-2. Open the project in your preferred C# IDE (e.g., Visual Studio).
+2. Open the project in Visual Studio.
 3. Build the project to resolve dependencies.
 4. Run the application to start playing the game.